floledermann/puppeteer-example/README.md

 node index.js
 ```

 in the project directory.

 This should create two files, `screenshot.png` and `headlines.txt` in the project directory, and output the text of all headlines on the page to the console.

-See comments in index.js for explanation.
+See comments in index.js for further explanation.